WELCOME TO AUSTRALIA’S LARGEST CAMEL FARM

-Browse our gift shop where you will find a unique range of Camel souvenirs, delicious bush trucker condiments, outback books, and photography.
+Browse our gift shop where you will find a unique range of camel souvenirs, delicious bush tucker, outback books and more.

 1998 – 2011